MoneyTrackScope/MoneyTrack.Mobile/README.md

-Mobile clien for tracking money
+Mobile client for tracking money